secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 There are multiple types of PathFactory experiences that you can create under `Campaign Tools`:

-1. Content Tracks (target or recommended)
+1. Content Tracks (target or recommend)
    - Target Tracks - Target Tracks are collections of content that you have selected and organized in order to give your visitors a specific content journey.
-   - Recommended Tracks - Recommend Tracks are collections of content specifically selected by you, and which rely on machine-learning to suggest the ideal content to show your prospects based on what they are already viewing.
+   - Recommend Tracks - Recommend Tracks are collections of content specifically selected by you, and which rely on machine-learning to suggest the ideal content to show your prospects based on what they are already viewing.
 1. Explore Pages - Explore Pages allow your visitors to quickly view all content assets in a content track.
-Each Explore Page you create is built on top of an existing Target or Recommend Content Track.
+Each `Explore Page` you create is built on top of an existing `Target` or `Recommend` Content Track.
 1. Website Promoters - Website promoters allow you to harness the power of PathFactory’s content promoters directly on your website.
 They provide more opportunities for interested parties to find and enter your Content Tracks by connecting eye-catching CTAs to content tracks.

 ## Content Tracks